MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/GetImageResource-Method.md

 caps.latest.revision: 8
 ---
 # GetImageResource Method
-Used to get the URL for an image resource specified in the control add\-in manifest.
-The image resource is stored in the NAV database as part of the .zip file for the control add\-in and is exposed to the control add\-in script running on the Microsoft Dynamics NAV client using the URL that this function returns.
+Used to get the URL for an image resource specified in the control add-in manifest.
+The image resource is stored in the NAV database as part of the .zip file for the control add-in and is exposed to the control add-in script running on the Microsoft Dynamics NAV client using the URL that this function returns.

 ## Method Signature
  `string Microsoft.Dynamics.NAV.GetImageResource(imageName)`